top of page

 "In whose life is 'probably' benign good enough?"

 Leslie was diagnosed with Stage IV lobular breast cancer in November 2017, when abnormalities were found during a routine bone density scan.
-Unfortunately, her cancer was not visible on either a mammogram or a ultrasound, as would sometimes be the case with lobular cancer hiding in dense breast tissue.
-This is not a failure of anyone, but it is simply a failure of our current technology.
-And now, along with all of her current work, Leslie seeks to make a positive impact in advancing the next major breakthrough in breast cancer screening, so more women with breast cancer become survivors.
-Fundraising during her Camino de Santiago walk in the fall of 2018 became her first means to that end.
-(Learn more about Leslie's Camino de Santiago journey here.)
+Unfortunately, her cancer was not visible on either a mammogram or ultrasound, as would often be the case with lobular breast cancer hiding in dense breast tissue.
+This is not a failure of anyone, but it is simply a failure of our current standard screening technologies.

 Leslie lives in Hawthorn Woods, IL, with her husband, John, and is the proud mother of their 3 grown children.
-Leslie speaks at churches, women’s and business groups, as well as not-for-profit organizations in order to educate the public about breast density, empowering women to advocate for their own optimal screening.
-She can be contacted at Leslie@leslieferrisyerger.com.
+She can be contacted at Leslie@mydensitymatters.org

 Probably Benign